benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 # Network reconstruction tools for GRASS GIS (and QGIS)

 This project provides a set of additional commands (modules) for [GRASS GIS](https://grass.osgeo.org/) that can be used to compute the links of a network, given  the network's nodes and a choice of connectivity criteria (aka _network reconstruction_).
 The bulk of the work is done by v.net.models, which is a flexible, model-based network generator.
-The remaining modules serve mainly to prepare data for ingestion by v.net.models or to explore and compare its output.
+The remaining modules serve mainly to preprocess input data or to explore and compare reconstruction results.

 The currently included modules are: